-The Victorian Children's Council is an important source of advice to government on all matters relating to children aged 0-18 years in Victoria.
+The Victorian Children's Council gives advice to government on all matters relating to children aged 0-18 years in Victoria.

-The Council is involved in assisting Victorian departments to build a stronger evidence base and understanding of how to improve child outcomes and opportunities.
+The council assists Victorian departments to build a stronger evidence base and understanding of how to improve child outcomes and opportunities.

 - promoting attention to vulnerability and disadvantage within a strengths-based, wellbeing approach